 The third round of India-Namibia Foreign Office Consultations was held in Windhoek from 16-18 May 2016.

 India's continued commitment to capacity building through the ITEC (Indian Technical & Economic Cooperation) and other bilateral programmes in Namibia has been a solid pillar of cooperation, which is very much appreciated in Namibia.
-Under the ITEC programme, more than 1,000 Namibian candidates have been trained in India so far.
-In addition, three ITEC experts, are on deputation to the Namibian government.
-During the ITEC Day Celebrations on 14th November, 2016, more than 200 Namibian ITEC alumni participated and shared their positive experiences.
+Under the ITEC programme, more than 1,200 Namibian candidates have been trained in India so far.
+In addition, presently two ITEC experts are on deputation to the Namibian government.
+During the ITEC Day Celebrations on November 10, 2017, more than 200 Namibian ITEC alumni participated and shared their positive experiences.
 Hon’ble Dr. Peya Mushelenga, Deputy Minister of International Relations and Cooperation of the Government of the Republic of Namibia graced the event as Chief Guest.

 Economic and Commercial Relations

 Bilateral trade and investments, though small, have been increasing over the years.
-Bilateral trade during 2016-17 (Apr-Feb) was USD 125.59 million with India’s exports valued at USD 82.79 million, while India’s imports stood at USD 42.80 million.
+Bilateral trade during 2016-17 was USD 139.64 million with India’s exports valued at USD 89.33 million, while India’s imports stood at USD 50.31 million.
 Indian products from South Africa are also re-imported into Namibia via the SACU route and shown as imports from South Africa.
 Similarly, Namibian rough diamonds arrive in India via London and Antwerp and do not get reflected in the bilateral trade figures.